mari0d/PFM/README.md

+This is no longer actively maintained - highly recommend deprecating use in favor of https://gchq.github.io/CyberChef/ .
+Another promising CLI-based alternative is https://github.com/UltimateHackers/Decodify .

 # PFM

 PFM is a data manipulation tool for security analysts and incident responders.
 A core capability is the ability to "chain" data manipulation modules to speed analyst workflow and improve local data handling procedures (eg. not using